“To travel is to live”- Hans Christian Andersen.

 Spread over a considerably vast area, Thrissur is popular for the cultural event, Thrissur Pooram.
 This colourful festival is a sight to behold.
 The festival is marked by live music, fireworks, processions, etc.

-This city of spectacular temples has been a centre of Hindu Scholarship.
-Other religions such as Islam, Christianity, and Judaism has entered Indian subcontinent through this district.
+This city of spectacular temples has been a center of Hindu Scholarship.
+Other religions such as Islam, Christianity, and Judaism have entered the Indian subcontinent through this district.
 The diversity of this city attracts people.
 An overnight houseboat tour of this beautiful region is something to look forward to.

-Other than these places, some more honourable mentions are Thekkady, Vagamon, Varkala, Kannur, Munroe Island, and Poovar among others.
+Other than these places, some more honorable mentions are Thekkady, Vagamon, Varkala, Kannur, Munroe Island, and Poovar among others.